kensanata/planet-jupiter/README.md

 Each item looks similar to every other: headline, link, an extract, maybe a date and an author.
 Extracts contain but the beginning of the article's text; all markup is removed; no images.
-The goal is to make it the page easy to skim.
-Scroll down until you find something interesting and follow the link to the original article if you want to read it.
+The goal is to make the page easy to skim: scroll down until you find something interesting and follow the link to the original article if you want to read it.

 ## The OPML file